 The father is also a patient at the practice.
-The mother says he doesn't have parental responsibility though he insists he does.
+The mother says he doesn't have parental responsibility, although he insists he does.
 Can we ask the mother to provide proof that the court has withdrawn his parental responsibility?

 Your priority is to act in the best interests of the child at all times.
-Where you have reason to doubt that an individual currently has parental responsibility, it is advisable to seek evidence.
-If the mother says it has been removed by the court, then you can ask the mother to show you evidence of this.
+Where you have reason to doubt that an individual currently has parental responsibility, you're advised to seek evidence.
+If the mother says it has been removed by the court, you can ask her to show you evidence of this.

 The father wants us to let him know every time the child attends the surgery.
 Do we have to comply with his request?